FredericoBaptista/DFly/README.md

       export ETHERSCAN_TOKEN =

-   Be sure to start an infura project first at: https://www.infura.io/
+   - Be sure to start an infura project first at: https://www.infura.io/

+5. Compile circom circuits:
+   - Go to the circuits directory:
+      ```bash
+      cd circuits
+   - Run the circom_script.sh:
+      ```bash
+      ./circom_script.sh
+   - Choose

 ## Contracts Deployment
 This is an essential step to be able to use DFly.
 Although some test contracts are already deployed in the Sepolia test net, you need to deploy your own contracts.
 In order to do this a deploy.py script is available under the scripts folder.